Urban Field Station Collaborative Arts Program

 Program Mission

 The Urban Field Station Collaborative Arts Program is a virtual, community-centered artist residency brought to you by the USDA Forest Service, The Nature of Cities, and local partners.
-Selected artists engage with land managers and researchers to better understand, represent, and communicate about urban social-ecological systems through works of art and imagination.
-The program’s mission is to promote understanding of and engagement with urban ecology through art.
-The Urban Field Station Network understands cities as social-ecological systems, and this year’s call for artists focuses on the theme of connectivity.
+Selected artists engage with natural resource managers and researchers to better understand, represent, and communicate about social-ecological systems through works of art and imagination.
+The program’s mission began with the intent to promote understanding and engagement with urban ecology through art, and since has extended to include rural and urbanizing areas as well.

 Specifically, the Urban Field Station Collaborative Arts Program seeks to build creative explorations of new knowledge by: (1) Facilitating creative and transdisciplinary collaboration between artists, scientists, and land managers in the creation of new artworks; and (2) Curating events and public engagements that explore ideas that emerge from creative works and collaborations resulting from the program.
 There are no limits to the types of artistic approaches.